oracle/graalpython/graalpython/lib-graalpython/patches/README.md

 # file.
 If it doesn't match, it gets priority 0.
 Versions with higher priority are then prefered for installation.
 This
 # means that by default, versions with patches are prefered.
 Set the priority to 0 if you want the version not to be
 # prefered, for example when keeping an old patch that was accepted upstream in a newer version.
 Set the version to
 # a number greater than 1 if you want given version to be preferred to other entries.
+Additionally, if you set the
+# priority to 0, the version will not be shown in the suggestion list we display when we didn't find an applicable patch
 install-priority = 1

 # The next entry will apply to all other artifacts of foo